thomasboyt/Charcoal/app/templates/charcoal/readme.md

 Applications generated with Charcoal come with a variety of pre-configured tasks (as seen in `/charcoal/grunt.js`).
 Rather than edit these directly, it's recommended to edit tasks in the actual `Gruntfile.js` in the root of your project.

-Usually, you'll be running one of three tasks:
+Usually, you'll be running one of these multitasks:

 ### `grunt server`